j8r/dockerfiles/openrc/alpine/README.md

 Run the container as a daemon

-`docker run -d --cap-add SYS_ADMIN -v /sys/fs/cgroup:/sys/fs/cgroup:ro jrei/openrc-alpine`
+`docker run -d --name openrc-alpine -v /sys/fs/cgroup:/sys/fs/cgroup:ro jrei/openrc-alpine`

 Enter to the container

-`docker exec -it $CONTAINER_ID sh`
+`docker exec -it openrc-alpine sh`